 A true “set it and forget it” feature that incorporates a thermostat, automatic fan control and automatic vent selection to keep interior temperature exactly where you want it.

 Automatic High Beam System

-Turn your highbeams on and leave them on–this system does the rest.
 With the headlight switch in “Auto” mode and the lamps on high beam, a small camera located in the front of the rearview mirror is designed to detect the headlights of an oncoming vehicle and can automatically switch the headlights to low beam, then back to high beam once the vehicle has passed.
 The system is also designed to detect the taillights of a vehicle in front of you and switch to low beam, then back to high beam when the vehicle turns off the highway or is passed.

 Automatic Locking Retractor (ALR)

-A great feature for parents, an ALR can maintain a fixed seatbelt length, making it possible to secure a child seat without using a seatbelt locking clip.
+An ALR can maintain a fixed seatbelt length, making it possible to secure a child seat without using a seatbelt locking clip.
 ALR is activated by pulling the shoulder belt all the way out, then letting it retract to the desired length before buckling the child seat in place.
 Unbuckling the belt and allowing it to fully retract deactivates ALR.
 Remember: Never use a rear-facing child restraint seat in the front passenger seat.
 Children should always be secured in the rear seat.

 Automatic Sound Levelizer (ASL)

-Keep your eyes on the road, your hands upon the wheel.
 ASL will adjust your tunes to the perfect volume.
 Used in audio systems, an automatic sound levelizer automatically adjusts volume and tone in accordance with vehicle speed.
 As speed increases, so does volume to compensate for ambient sound in the vehicle’s cabin.
 As the vehicle slows down, there is less ambient noise, so volume is reduced.